GuilleGarciaG/Metabolic_scaling_ectothermic_vertebrates/README.md

 García-Gómez, G., Hirst A., Spencer, M., and Atkinson, D. (2023).
 Responses of intraspecific metabolic scaling to temperature and activity differ between water- and air-breathing ectothermic vertebrates.

 ## Cite the repository as:
 García-Gómez, G., Hirst A., Spencer, M., and Atkinson, D. (2023).
-Responses of intraspecific metabolic scaling to temperature and activity differ between water- and air-breathing ectothermic vertebrates.
+Draft version of data and code of manuscript: Responses of intraspecific metabolic scaling to temperature and activity differ between water- and air-breathing ectothermic vertebrates.
+OSF: https://osf.io/n6m5j/

 ## Scripts
 * **Model_temperature_test.R** This script contains all the code necessary to reproduce the results from the Bayesian model analysing the relationship between the scaling slope and the *temperature-increased metabolic level* within ectothermic vertebrate species.